ray-idempiere/tw.idempiere.requestkanban/README.md

 ⚙️ Installation and Usage
 Prerequisites
-iDempiere server is installed and configured.
+1.iDempiere server is installed and configured.

-Familiarity with deploying iDempiere OSGi modules.
+2.Familiarity with deploying iDempiere OSGi modules.

-Installation Steps
+3.Installation Steps
 Compile this project into an OSGi Bundle (JAR file).

-Deploy the compiled JAR file to the iDempiere server's felix/bundle or the designated plugin directory.
+4.Deploy the compiled JAR file to the iDempiere server's felix/bundle or the designated plugin directory.

-Ensure the tw.idempiere.requestkanban Bundle is started within the iDempiere System Admin interface.
+E5.nsure the tw.idempiere.requestkanban Bundle is started within the iDempiere System Admin interface.

 Usage
-Log in to iDempiere.
+1.Log in to iDempiere.

-In the System Tenant, configure a new Dashboard Content entry and point it to /theme/zen/dashboard/request-kanban.zul.
+2.In the System Tenant, configure a new Dashboard Content entry and point it to /theme/zen/dashboard/request-kanban.zul.

-Link this Dashboard Content to an appropriate Menu Item.
+3.Link this Dashboard Content to an appropriate Menu Item.

-Click the menu item to access the Request Kanban Dashboard.
+4.Click the menu item to access the Request Kanban Dashboard.

 🤝 Contributing
 Contributions in any form are welcome, including but not limited to bug reports, feature suggestions, or code submissions (Pull Requests).